crkn-rcdr/demo-blacklight/README.md

 docker compose up -d

-(On first run only, to get container name) docker container ls
+(On first run only, to get container name if your folder name is different) docker container ls

 (On first run only) docker exec -it demo-blacklight-solr-1 solr create_core -c blacklight